erikwendtmath/erikwendtmath.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-**Erik, you need to flesh out this section a little more.
-The file you need to change is _pages/about.md**.
 Hi, I'm Erik!
 I'm a PhD candidate in Mathematics at the [University of Connecticut.](https://math.uconn.edu/) My main research interests are in measurable dynamical systems, with a specific focus on rigorous dimension estimates.
 Outside of research, I am the current president of the graduate student chapter of [SIAM](https://siam.math.uconn.edu/) at UConn.